 - 78. Which of the following is not a source of a tax practitioner's professional responsibilities?

 - A. AICPA Code of Professional Conduct.

 - B. Statements on Standards for Tax Services.

 - C. Circular 230.

 - D. State Board of Accountancy statutes.

-- E. None of the above.
+- E. None of these.

-AACSB: Reflective Thinking AICPA: FN Decision Making Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-06 Describe tax professional responsibilities in providing tax advice.
-Level of Difficulty: 2 Medium Topic: Tax Professional Responsibilities
+AACSB: Reflective Thinking AICPA: FN Decision Making Accessibility: Keyboard Navigation Blooms: Remember

+Learning Objective: 02-06 Describe tax professional responsibilities in providing tax advice.

-- 79. According to Statement on Standards for Tax Services No. 1, a tax practitioner can recommend a tax return position: - A. if the position is frivolous and disclosed on the tax return. - B. if the position complies with the standards imposed by the applicable tax authority. - C. only if the position meets the "more likely than not" standard. - D. only if the position meets the "clear and convincing evidence" standard. - E. None of the above.
+- 79. According to Statement on Standards for Tax Services No. 1, a tax practitioner can recommend a tax return position: - A. if the position is frivolous and disclosed on the tax return. - B. if the position complies with the standards imposed by the applicable tax authority. - C. only if the position meets the "more likely than not" standard. - D. only if the position meets the "clear and convincing evidence" standard. - E. None of these.

-AACSB: Reflective Thinking AICPA: FN Reporting Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-06 Describe tax professional responsibilities in providing tax advice.
-Level of Difficulty: 3 Hard Topic: Tax Professional Responsibilities
+AICPA: FN Reporting

+Learning Objective: 02-06 Describe tax professional responsibilities in providing tax advice.

 - 80. Circular 230 was issued by:

 - A. AICPA.

 - B. State Boards of Accountancy.

 - C. American Bar Association.

 - D. IRS.

-- E. None of the above.
+- E. None of these.